-Wild or cultured purslane is a crawling plant that has leaves that are appreciated for their slightly lemony taste.
+Wild or cultivated purslane is a crawling plant that has leaves that are appreciated for their light lemony taste.

 A summary of purslane facts

 Height – 4 to 8 inches (10 to 15 cm)